ayaankazerouni/incremental-testing/README.md

 * Emit events containing the information gleaned from each commit

 We therefore *expand* the raw Git history (commits) into a method-modification stream of events.

+Repository mining was carried out using [RepoDriller](https://github.com/mauricioaniche/repodriller).
+This work depends on a particular branch from my fork of RepoDriller on GitHub: [ayaankazerouni/repodriller:sigcse-2019](https://github.com/ayaankazerouni/repodriller/tree/sigcse-2019) (see [mauricioaniche/repodriller#128](https://github.com/mauricioaniche/repodriller/issues/128)).

 ### Analysis
 The events described above were further broken down using R, for further analysis.
 The code is in the [analysis/](analysis) directory.